 - What is in a name: Yoshinoya America has not had success outside of L.A. because there is no reason or appeal for anybody to go out of their way to try a place called “Yoshinoya.”
 For a vast majority of Americans it means absolutely nothing because that would be like opening a restaurant called “Yekaterinburg” or “Bloemfontein.”

 - Brand equity: what a huge missed opportunity to carry on over the clout of the Yoshinoya brand from Japan.
-There is so much brand asset within the Asian community with one of the largest gyudon restaurant chains in Japan, but they didn’t bother to capitalize on it at all.
-Instead, they try to start from scratch to try to appeal to a completely new market primarily based on price (how does this make sense, it doesn’t).
+There is so much brand asset within the Asian community with one of the largest gyudon restaurant chains in Japan, but they did not bother to capitalize on it at all.
+Instead, they try to start from scratch to try and appeal to a completely new market primarily based on price/spreadsheet (how does this make sense, it doesn’t).

 The reason why Yoshinoya is so bad in the United States.
-It is because the Yoshinoya America management has decided to target a demographic that has no clue where Japan is located on a map or what Japanese food is (the menu reflects that).The demographics (we are a very diverse country by race and ethnicity) in the US is not same as a homogenous country like Japan (just like all Asians are not Chino’s).
+It is because the Yoshinoya America management has decided to target a demographic that has no clue where Japan is located on a map or what Japanese food is (the menu reflects that).The demographics of the United States is very diverse country by race and ethnicity.
+We are not same a homogenous country like Japan (just like all Asians are not all Chino’s, no mamas guey).